 HBP - The RRSP's Home Buyer's Plan

 The government allows savings within an RRSP to be used for the purchase of a home.
 There are two different mechanisms.
-The HBP Home Buyers' Plan allows for a cash withdrawal, and the basic list of Qualified Investments: IT320R3 includes mortgages.
+The HBP Home Buyers' Plan allows for a cash withdrawal, and the basic list of Qualified Investments Folio S3-R10-C1 includes mortgages.
 This article refers to the HBP.
 To reduce your commercial mortgage, you withdraw a maximum of $25,000 from your RRSP and repay it over 15 years (these regulations change).

 The benefit of the HBP equals the income you earn (interest expense you save) on the normal withdrawal taxes NOT paid on the HBP withdrawal, before it needs to be repaid.
 If $25,000 is withdrawn, the withdrawal taxes not paid at a (say) 30% tax bracket = $7,500.
-If the mortgage interest is 3% and the cash is used to reduce that mortgage, then the benefit is $7,500 * 3% = $225 per year until the HBP is repaid.
+If the mortgage interest is 3% and the cash is used to reduce that mortgage, then the benefit is $7,500 * 3% = $225 in the first year.